 Each hub contains its own Department-required content, typically amounting to some thousands of web pages.

-Immediate efficiency gains were achieved by freeing up department staff previously involved in employee intranet management - now centrally managed by SSCL; further gains came with the ability to standardize information and to easily share it across multiple departmental sites - create once, and reuse.
+Immediate efficiency gains were achieved by freeing up department staff previously involved in intranet management - now centrally managed by SSCL; further gains came with the ability to standardize information and to easily share it across multiple departmental sites - create once, and reuse.

 All myHub users benefit from improved wayfinding and search guidance to the right information, form, or action, with additional light personalization for logged-in users.
 Popular myHub features include:

 November 2022 marked an important milestone, as the first back-office connected web form goes live on myHub.
-The form is only the first of many now easily built and deployed across one or any number of departmental hubs by SSCL staff, thanks to an integration between Squiz CMS, a workflow management solution, and a new common API layer.
+The form is only the first of many now easily built and deployed across one or any number of departmental hubs by SSCL staff, thanks to an integration between Squiz DXP, a workflow management solution, and a new common API layer.

 As Carl Johnson says, “I came into this project all those years ago, really with the view that we're going to build just a fancy website.
 But as we’ve gained familiarity with the Squiz platform and its capabilities, we’ve learned how to gain real business results, principally through modernizing and improving the employee experience to make routine stuff easier to do.“